Kinguin, Or Not To Kinguin, That Is The Question….

-Instead of letting you guys find out what Kinguin is all about, we decided to dive in and use their service to see what the experience is like from a buyer's point of view.
+We decided to dive in and use the Kinguin service to see what the experience is like from a buyer’s point of view.

 Once we had selected a suitable seller we went directly to our cart and then the checkout.
 Upon checkout, Kinguin diverts you to the terms of service page which asks you to agree to a tonne of rubbish that can be skipped easily.
 We signed up to the newsletter so any updates come directly to us.

-On one side of my brain, I'm telling myself, this is a service that didn't have the correct safeguarding in place which ultimately led to thousands of disgruntled consumers who may or may not have been reimbursed.
-Not to mention the endless list of forum discussions and youtube videos discussing bad practice.
+On the one hand, this is a service that didn’t have the correct safeguarding in place which ultimately led to thousands of disgruntled consumers who may or may not have been reimbursed.
+Not to mention the endless list of forum discussions and youtube videos discussing bad practices.